sammontakoja/defusing-bomb/README.md

 # defusing-bomb

+Show how different stacks can be used and tested together.

+## Specs

 Bomb start to tick after it's initiated with phone call.

 Bomb disarmed when wires are cut in following order: green, yellow and blue.